Meet the Maker

 There are still many challenges ahead in particular when it comes to gemstones, eliminating child labour and other exploitative practices during cutting and polishing, as well as their sourcing - not just from the Congo, Burma and Zimbabwe.

-Fairtrade and Fairmined gold is already oversubscribed – clearly there is not only a developmental need for a more equitable and sustainable approach to jewellery, there is also a solid and growing consumer demand.
+Fairtrade and Fairmined Gold is already oversubscribed – clearly there is not only a developmental need for a more equitable and sustainable approach to jewellery, there is also a solid and growing consumer demand.

 This is also reflected during London Jewellery Week where a key feature this summer will be ESSENCE – the Ethical Jewellery Pavilion.
 Located within Treasure, the cornerstone selling exhibition of LJW, Essence will showcase leading ethical jewellery designers who share the vision that sustainable jewellery does not have to sacrifice design or quality and are committed to sourcing our materials and managing our business in a way that is socially, environmentally and culturally responsible.

-I look forward to presenting new sculptural work in recycled silver alongside my Pure collection in Fairtrade gold at Essence this June.
+I look forward to presenting new sculptural work in recycled silver alongside my Pure collection in Fairtrade Gold at Essence this June.

 - end -

-Interview published in Adorn London –
+Spring 2011 extract from an interview published in Adorn London –